 Caution: Excessive eye rubbing can cause epithelial damage at the incision site.

-1–3 months after surgery
+1–3 months postoperatively

 Postoperative complications (caution required)